google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

 ### Additional features {: .hide-from-toc }

-Note: This check only applies your site has a sign in flow
+Note: This check only applies if your site has a sign in flow

 <table class="responsive">
   <tbody>